trenthuber/cbs/README.md

 }
 ```

-To build your project, you first need to manually compile your build file and run the resulting executable, called `build`.
+Next, we need to compile the build file and run the resulting executable, called `build`.

 ```console
 > cc -o build build.c